exchange12rocks/PSGPPreferences/docs/New-GPPGroup.md

 ```

 ### -PassThru
-Returns a new group object to the pipeline.
+Returns a new group definition object to the pipeline.

 ```yaml
 Type: SwitchParameter